sowcow/blog/content/posts/killers-of-the-flower-moon.md

 Most astonishing scene is when Hale as some dark priest does speech and waving of hands over Minnie while talking using her language.

+The movie has analytical stream too because it pronounces components of the dynamics that is at the root of the problem.

 The ending scene goes for lighter social format and finishes on the note of telling the truth and seeing the truth.